gw111zz/scripts/README.md

 scripts
 =======

-A repo of one off random scripts
+A repository for my one off random scripts.

+For usage instructions, check in each individual script file.